 The developers of NAVcoin have developed a ready-made hardware stake wallet: The NavPi.
 In the base, the device is nothing more than a normal Raspberry that is configured to stake NAVcoin.
 As a real Dutchman, I always think: “That can be done cheaper.”
 That’s right: if you’re a little handy, you can build your own NavPi!

 Getting started with your DIY NavPi (Installation: 90 minutes)

 I assume you have no Raspberry yet.
 Via SOS Solutions you can purchase a Raspberry Pi Model 3b.
-I recommend that you purchase a 16gb and 16GB SD card.
+I recommend that you purchase (at least) a 16gb SD card.

-Certainly, via AliExpress, you can buy a housing cheaper as well as an SD card, but keep in mind that not every SD card works with Raspberry.
+Certainly, via AliExpress, you can buy a cheaper house brand as well as an SD card, but keep in mind that not every SD card works with Raspberry.